High Protein, Low Carb Blueberry Cake Donuts

 This post may contain affiliate links.
 Click here to read my full disclosure.

-With six ingredients, seven grams of carbs, and twenty-two grams of protein each, I’ll go out on a limb to say this blueberry cake donuts recipe is one of best low carb donuts recipes you’ll find.
+With a short ingredient list, eight grams of carbs, and seventeen grams of protein each, I’ll go out on a limb to say this blueberry cake donuts recipe is one of best low carb donuts recipes you’ll find.
 And if you think that’s hyperbole, you should know I donut play.

 There are juicy blueberries in every single bite of the moist cake donut and a sugar free glaze that makes everything just melt in your mouth.